Where to incorporate an International Business – Part 1: Offshore vs Onshore

 Payment aggregators that are still accepting offshore companies are either becoming really selective with the companies that they are onboarding or charging large fees, from 5% to 15%, depending on the business activity and turnover.

-In addition, if your business requires access to well-known USD payment service providers such as Paypal – then, definitely, (only) incorporating an offshore company will not work for you.
+In addition, if your business requires access to well-known USD payment service providers such as Paypal – then only incorporating an offshore company will definitely not work for you.

 On this matter, we’ve found significant confusion between internet entrepreneurs.
 Even if your preferred Paypal-like payment service provider is available in your offshore jurisdiction, it may only deal with local currency and allow withdrawals to local banks.

-Offshore banks – that is, banks that hold international banking license – may be prohibited to deal with local currency, and domestic banks usually do not open accounts for offshore companies.
+Offshore banks – that is, banks that hold international banking license – may be prohibited from dealing with local currency, and domestic banks usually do not open accounts for offshore companies.
 You may open an account for your offshore company with an ‘onshore’ payment service provider – but you may not be able to withdraw funds to your bank account.

 Jurisdiction Reputation and Stability

-Reputation matters, and it is clear that your public image, credibility and customer confidence may not be the same if you run your business with a German AG than with a Belize IBC.
+Reputation matters, and it is clear that your public image, credibility and customer confidence will probably not be the same if you run your business with a German AG, compared to a Belize IBC.

-It’s true that there are offshore jurisdictions more reputable than others – but they are still offshore companies and they still have this ‘offshore’ stigma.
+It’s true that there are offshore jurisdictions that are more reputable than others – however they are still all offshore companies and there still exists an ‘offshore stigma’.
 Although most offshore companies are used for legit and legal purposes – political corruption and money laundering scandals haven’t helped the public image of them.

-If your clients are located in certain high-tax countries they may have issues wiring money to a bank located in an offshore jurisdiction or they may directly want to avoid it to not raise a higher scrutiny from their banks or tax authorities.
+If your clients are located in certain high-tax countries, they may have issues wiring money to a bank located in an offshore jurisdiction, or they may directly want to avoid doing so to not raise additional scrutiny from their banks or tax authorities.

 Implications of this reputational aspect vary depending on your business activity and stakeholders.
-For instance, one one hand, trying to run a Business2Government (B2G) activity with a Seychelles IBC may not be the best idea, on the other hand, running an offshore fund from the Cayman Islands might not have any reputational impact.
+For instance, on the one hand, trying to run a Business2Government (B2G) activity with a Seychelles IBC may not be the best idea; on the other hand, running an offshore fund from the Cayman Islands might not have any reputational impact.

-If you are planning to launch a business which activity is regulated such as financial services, insurance or gaming, then there are several factors in play that you must carefully analyze in order to choose where you should headquarter your business.
+If you are planning to launch a business whose activity is regulated, such as financial services, insurance or gaming, then there are several factors at play that you must carefully analyze in order to choose where you should headquarter your business.